South African Border War: Shipanga Affair and PLAN's exit to Angola

-The emerging MPLA-SWAPO alliance took on special significance after the latter movement was wracked by factionalism and a series of PLAN mutinies in Western Province, Zambia between March and April 1976, known as the Shipanga Affair.
-Relations between SWAPO and the Zambian government were already troubled due to the fact that the growing intensity of PLAN attacks on the Caprivi often provoked South African retaliation against Zambia.
-When SWAPO's executive committee proved unable to suppress the PLAN revolt, the Zambian National Defence Force (ZNDF) mobilised several army battalions and drove the dissidents out of their bases in South West African refugee camps, detaining an estimated 1,800 PLAN members.
+The emerging MPLA-SWAPO alliance took on special significance after PLAN was wracked by a mutiny in Western Province, Zambia between March and April 1976, known as the Shipanga Affair.
+Relations between SWAPO and the Zambian government were already troubled due to the fact that the growing intensity of PLAN attacks on the Caprivi often provoked retaliatory SADF raids into Zambia.
+When SWAPO's executive committee proved unable to suppress the PLAN revolt, the Zambian National Defence Force (ZNDF) mobilised several army battalions and attacked the camps held by the mutineers, rounding up an estimated 1,800 PLAN dissidents.
 SWAPO's Secretary for Information, Andreas Shipanga, was found responsible by the Zambian government for inciting the revolt.
 Zambian president Kenneth Kaunda deported Shipanga and several other high-ranking dissidents to Tanzania, while incarcerating the others at remote army facilities.
 Sam Nujoma accused them of being South African agents and carried out a purge of the surviving political leadership and PLAN ranks.
-Forty mutineers were sentenced to death by a PLAN tribunal in Lusaka, while hundreds of others disappeared.
-The heightened tension between Kaunda's government and PLAN began to have repercussions in the ZNDF.
-Zambian officers and enlisted men confiscated PLAN arms and harassed loyal insurgents, straining relations and eroding morale.
+Forty mutineers were formally sentenced to death by a PLAN tribunal in Lusaka, and hundreds of others were subject to enforced disappearances.
+Additionally, the heightened tension between Kaunda's government and PLAN resulted in the ZNDF confiscating PLAN arms caches.

-The crisis in Zambia prompted PLAN to relocate its headquarters from Lusaka to Lubango, Angola, at the invitation of the MPLA.
+The fallout from the Shipanga Affair prompted PLAN to relocate its headquarters from Lusaka to Lubango, Angola, at the invitation of the MPLA.
 It was joined shortly afterwards by SWAPO's political wing, which relocated to Luanda.
 SWAPO's closer affiliation and proximity to the MPLA may have influenced its concurrent slide to the left; the party adopted a more overtly Marxist discourse, such as a commitment to a classless society based on the ideals and principles of scientific socialism.
 From 1976 onward, SWAPO considered itself the ideological as well as the military ally of the MPLA.

 In 1977, Cuba and the Soviet Union established dozens of new training camps in Angola to accommodate PLAN and two other guerrilla movements in the region, the Zimbabwe People's Revolutionary Army (ZIPRA) and Umkhonto we Sizwe (MK).
 The Cubans provided instructors and specialist officers, while the Soviets provided more hardware for the guerrillas.
 This convergence of interests between the Cuban and Soviet military missions in Angola proved successful as it drew on each partner's comparative strengths.
 The Soviet Union's strength lay in its vast military industry, which furnished the raw material for bolstering FAPLA and its allies.
 Cuba's strength lay in its manpower and troop commitment to Angola, which included technical advisers who were familiar with the sophisticated weaponry supplied by the Soviets and possessed combat experience.
 In order to reduce the likelihood of a South African attack, the training camps were sited near Cuban or FAPLA military installations, with the added advantage of being able to rely on the logistical and communications infrastructure of PLAN's allies.